 One little boy in the school has serious difficulties with autism and for the past three years, we have only seen him running around and trying to get hold of mobile phones.
 But on our last visit, he wrote a note to us saying ‘I want the book please’ meaning the iPad.

 Staff had recently observed him writing and asking for things – we never know what is going on with our children so need not be surprised if they suddenly show that they can read and write.
 No one had taught him and he really enjoyed working on Joanne’s iPad!
 He has a wide vocabulary and although not able to talk can now write down what he wants and needs.

 Peter has cerebral palsy and cannot support his body at all – but is very clever – but has no specialist equipment to help him!
 In the UK he would be in school with lots of technology aids and a teaching assistant.

 We have just managed to get him a laptop and he is working on it with his brothers – so some real freedom for him.
-At the beginning he was just lying on the concrete class room floor facing the wall – not very stimulating!
+In the beginning, he was just lying on the concrete classroom floor facing the wall – not very stimulating!

-There is much to do, but the teachers are keen and excited by all we are able to share with them. and as the teachers learn now to give added skills to the children so the children will learn and have a better chance in life.
-Education is so important – without it the country will never succeed.
+There is much to do, but the teachers are keen and excited by all we are able to share with them. and as the teachers learn how to give added skills to the children so the children will learn and have a better chance in life.
+Education is so important – without it, the country will never succeed.

-If you want to help talk to Marion and she will give you some ideas of way you can help the project.
+If you want to help talk to Marion and she will give you some ideas of ways you can help the project.